brian-h-wang/kitti-3d-annotator/README.md

         - image_2/
         - label_2/
         - velodyne/
-        - gt_segmentation/  <- The annotator will create this directory
+        - gt_segmentation/  <- The annotator will create this directory.
+Output segmentations go here.
 ```

 To start the annotator, just run